c24o/raspi-dhcpcd-reconnect/README.md

 - Optional Telegram notification when the Internet connection is restored.
 - Logs only when something goes wrong or recovers — no unnecessary noise.
 - Allows custom IP addresses for router and Internet targets.
+- Reboot the system if the connection is not established.
 - Lightweight and cron-friendly.

 ---